 To compare with state-of-the-art lossless coders, we also complete a sixth-order coder.
-We borrow the bias cancellation techniques in [8] so that the prediction is further refined through context modeling.
-The refined error signal is then entropy encoded using conditional arithmetic coding [9].
-Table II gives the actual bit rates by JPEG-LS [6], CALIC [5], EDP [1], and TMW [7] for a set of eight test images.
-In Table II, the results of CALIC, EDP and TMW are taken directly from [1] and those of the JPEG-LS are simulated with the program from the website of LOCO-I [6].
+We borrow the bias cancellation techniques in [7] so that the prediction is further refined through context modeling.
+The refined error signal is then entropy encoded using conditional arithmetic coding [8].
+Table II gives the actual bit rates by JPEG-LS [5], CALIC [4], EDP [2] and TMW [6] for a set of eight test images.
+Results listed in the last three columns of Table II are taken directly from [2] and those of the JPEG-LS are simulated with the program from the website of LOCO-I [5].
 All the bit rates reported by the proposed algorithm are obtained using the same parameters described in previous sections and no individual optimization is performed.
-We also show in the second column of Table II the execution time of the proposed coder so that we can get a picture on the runtime performance of the proposed coder.
-Table II shows that the proposed system achieves lower bit rates than JPEG-LS [6], CALIC [5], EDP [1] and provides competitive results with the highly complex two-pass coder TMW [7].
+Table II shows that the proposed system achieves lower bit rates than JPEG-LS [5], CALIC [4], EDP [2] and provides competitive results with the highly complex two-pass coder TMW [6].